getsentry/sentry-javascript/packages/solidstart/README.md

 # Sourcemaps and Releases

-To generate and upload source maps of your Solid Start app use our vite bundler plugin.
+To generate and upload source maps of your Solid Start app use our Vite bundler plugin.

 1. Install the Sentry vite plugin